Data Protection

 Additionally, establish an incident response team in case the DDoS is successful and define responsibilities, such as notifying key stakeholders and ensuring communication throughout the organization.

-2. Secure your Infrastructure with DDoS Attack Prevention Solutions.
+2. Secure Your Infrastructure with DDoS Attack Prevention Solutions.

-If you’re looking for protection by leveraging cloud-based solutions, many providers allow for advanced protection resources for additional charges.
+If you’re looking for DDoS protection by leveraging cloud-based solutions, many providers allow for advanced protection resources for additional charges.
 Other options allow for businesses to go “full cloud,” entrusting sensitive data with a reputable cloud provider that offers heightened security protocols, both virtual and physical.

 3. Perform a Network Vulnerability Assessment.

-Identify weakness in your networks before a malicious user does.
+Identify weaknesses in your networks before a malicious user does.
 A vulnerability assessment involves identifying security exposures so you can patch up your infrastructure to be better prepared for a DDoS attack, or for any cybersecurity risks in general.

 4. Identify Warning Signs of a DDoS Attack.